-- Health insurances costs paid for the children only
+- Health insurance costs paid for the children only

-Once this net number is known child support is calculated.
-What this means is yes, overtime pay and bonus pay is considered in the Court’s calculation of Child Support.
+Once this net number is known, child support is calculated.
+This means that overtime pay and bonus pay are considered in the Court's calculation of Child Support.

 What if I lose my Job or I no longer make overtime pay?

-My buddy in another state does not have pay child support on overtime why do I?
+My buddy in another state does not have to pay child support on overtime; why do I?

 Other states calculate child support differently.

-Some states evaluate how much time either parent spends with child when calculating child support.
-Texas uses a formula plug in the numbers and then calculate child support.
+Some states evaluate how much time either parent spends with the child when calculating child support.
+Texas uses a formula to plug in the numbers and calculate child support.

-Arizona takes the attitude that each parent should have the choice of working additional hours through overtime or at second job without increasing the child support award.
+Arizona takes the attitude that each parent should choose to work additional hours through overtime or at a second Job without increasing the child support award.

 What happens if I am unemployed?